Cost Segregation Definition

 In addition to helping property owners maximize depreciation deductions, the updated property-related costs on the annual tax report can further reduce one’s future tax liability.

 Cost segregation is also particularly beneficial in new property developments and building renovations.
-Unused construction materials for these projects can be classified as tax-deductible in a cost segregation study if these items are donated to charitable institutions[10].
+If donated to charitable institutions, unused construction materials for these projects can be classified as tax-deductible in a cost segregation study [10].

 Cons

 Besides its cost, a cost segregation study poses some potential drawbacks.
-One is time; it may take a month or more for a cost segregation specialist to complete their study.
+One is time; a cost segregation specialist may take a month or more to complete the study.

-There is also a possibility of the IRS finding the cost segregation too aggressive or containing wrong information.
+The IRS could also find the cost segregation too aggressive or containing incorrect information.
 The agency can rule on a “substantial valuation overstatement” and impose penalties on the additional tax due[11].

 IRS rejection